-- The organization may have a great perimeter firewall but remains susceptible to vectors like phishing attacks which surpass perimeter firewalls.
+The organization may have a great perimeter firewall but remains susceptible to vectors like phishing attacks that surpass perimeter firewalls.

-- The organization may lack the capability to detect an attack once the perimeter is breached.
+Once the perimeter is breached, the organization may lack the capability to detect an attack.

-Too much focus at the perimeter of the network can create a false sense of security while assets within the network remain vulnerable.
+Too much focus on the perimeter of the network can create a false sense of security while assets within the network remain vulnerable.

 IT organizations rely on a range of cybersecurity tools to assist with threat detection and response.
 While more than one software tool is needed to support effective threat detection, a disconnected tool suite with disparate components can make it difficult and time-consuming to track security events.

-Industry data suggests that cybersecurity jobs are growing at nearly three times the rate of IT jobs overall, yet the industry faces a skill shortage when it comes to qualified cybersecurity professionals.
-In 2019, the global shortage of cybersecurity professionals is estimated at 2 million total jobs and continues to increase.
+Industry data suggests that cybersecurity job growth it outpacing IT jobs overall.
+And yet, the industry faces a skill shortage when it comes to qualified cybersecurity professionals.

-Phishing - Phishing attacks trick the recipient into volunteering sensitive data.
-They usually consist of an e-mail that requests the recipient to provide sensitive information.
+Phishing attacks trick the recipient into volunteering sensitive data.
+They usually consist of an email that requests the recipient to provide sensitive information.
 They may also include a link to a web page that has been spoofed to resemble a familiar site where the visitor might enter login information or other personal details.

-Botnets - A botnet is a network of infected computers.
-Some hackers realized that instead of writing a virus that makes your computer go haywire, they could write a program that makes your computer send spam e-mails to others with malicious attachments or participate in a DDoS attack.
+A botnet is a network of infected computers.
+Some hackers realized that instead of writing a virus that makes your computer go haywire, they could write a program that makes your computer send spam emails to others with malicious attachments or participate in a DDoS attack.
 You may not even know that your machines are affected.

-Zero-Day Threat - Zero-day threats are new threats that nobody has seen before.
-They are the result of the arms race between IT organizations and cyber attackers.
+Zero-day threats are new threats that nobody has seen before.
+They result from the arms race between IT organizations and cyber attackers.
 Because they are brand new, zero-day threats are unpredictable and difficult to prepare for.

-Advanced Persistent Threat (APT) - An APT is a sophisticated cyber attack that includes long-term surveillance and intelligence gathering, punctuated by attempts to steal sensitive information or target vulnerable systems.
+Advanced persistent threat (APT) a sophisticated cyber attack that includes long-term surveillance and intelligence gathering, punctuated by attempts to steal sensitive information or target vulnerable systems.
 APTs work best when the attacker remains undetected.

-Just as cyber attackers may deploy a range of threats to target security vulnerabilities within a cloud infrastructure, IT organizations can leverage a variety of software tools and applications to detect and respond to threats in a timely fashion.
+Just as cyber attackers may deploy a range of threats to target security vulnerabilities within a cloud infrastructure, IT organizations can leverage a variety of software tools and applications threat intelligence.
 These include, but are not limited to: